-A very large 2015 JAMA study that looked at data from more than 660,000 people found the following…
+A very large 2015 JAMA study looked at data from more than 660,000 participants and found the following…

-*And finally, those exercise-lovers who exercised for 450-750 minutes a week (equivalent to 1.5-2.5 hours a day, 5 days a week) reduced their mortality risk by 39% (only slightly better than the 300-450 min/week group, a good example of the law of diminishing returns)
+* And finally, those fitness fanatics who exercised for 450-750 minutes a week (equivalent to 90 to 150 minutes a day, 5 days a week) reduced their mortality risk by 39%

 The two big take-aways here?